BawdyAnarchist/quBSD/Future_Development.md

 ### SPECIFIC SCRIPTS OR FUNCTIONS

+qubsd.conf
+   - generalize the schg to being able to list specific files, and not my preselected ones.

 qb-edit
 	- chk_isqubsd_ipv4 - [-x] isnt used anywhere, but a check for quBSD IP convention would be a good addon